Who the hell is Adam Lewis and why would you want to go on tour with him?

 Not everyone has either the opportunity or the inclination to quit their job and set off around the world on a motorcycle.
 That doesn’t mean though that you have to forego the adventure so often missing from Adventure Bike ownership.

 The original idea behind Big Sky Riders was to create Adventure Motorcycle tours that replicate as closely as possible, how I traveled during the later stages of my round-the-world trip.
-The Level III Raid MedLantic Tour does just that but it is quite niche (best suited to single-cylinder bikes).
+The Level 4 Raid MedLantic Tour does just that but it is quite niche (best suited to single-cylinder bikes).
 The majority of Adventure Bike riders own multi-cylinder bikes, more suited to firmer ground and so we developed our UK to Morocco (Level I) and Atlas Eight (Level II) tours.
+Next we added Portugal having fallen in love with it during our initial 6000km scouting trip.
+The riding in Portugal is generally more technical than in Morocco (it’s more akin to trail riding in the UK) and so we’ve designated all Portugal tours Level 3.

 Over the years I’ve taken numerous riders with no previous dirt road experience across 5000m+ Himalayan passes, through meltwater and mud, across rivers and landslides.
 Having shared their joy at their accomplishments, I decided to create a series of tours for Adventure Bike riders with incremental riding levels.
 Riders can gain experience and build confidence through learning and developing new skills whilst enjoying the thrill of a fully supported, overseas Motorcycle Adventure.

-Whether you’ve never ridden your loaded Adventure bike on a dirt road, or your a regular trail rider seeking longer trails than the UK has to offer, we have a tour for you.
+Whether you’re new to riding gravel roads, or you’re an experienced trail rider seking longer trails than the UK has to offer, we have a tour for you.